 In order to have the correct numbers from a federal return to plug into a joint state return, same-sex couples had to fill out a fake federal Form 1040.
 That dummy federal joint return was used as the basis for their state taxes.

 That meant four returns: one joint state filing, a fake federal joint return and two single federal 1040s for each partner.
 If the couple uses a tax professional, that extra tax work meant additional costs for the taxpayers.

 The costs also went beyond just filing season.

 "Most heterosexual married couples feel protected by tax laws," says Miller.
-"But because of DOMA, same-sex couples have to be proactive."
-That means more planning and more professional fees in addition to the added tax considerations.
+But DOMA forced same-sex couples to be proactive.
+And that meant more planning and more professional fees in addition to the added tax considerations.

 "That's typically between $3,000 to $5,000 a year," says Miller.
 "Some employers will gross it up to cover the tax, but others won't, so you have to be prepared for the expense."

 Companies that "gross up" employee compensation build the tax cost of the added income into the payment so that when taxes are accounted for, the worker still nets the full amount of the intended bonus or benefit.

 But if a workplace didn't add the extra money to cover taxes, that was one more cost and added tax planning for same-sex husbands and wives whose marriages weren't recognized by Uncle Sam.